01/05/2024

 The Missile Technology Control Regime (MTCR), established in 1987 and joined by Australia in 1990, aims to limit the proliferation of weapons of mass destruction by controlling the export of missiles, unmanned aerial vehicle systems, and equipment and technology used for the development or production of same.
 A lot of space technology is dual-use, which means it can be used for both civilian and military applications and is subject to the export control requirements of the MTCR.
 To address this, the US Government requires a Technology Safeguards Agreement to be in place before permitting another country to launch objects into space using or featuring sensitive US space technology, including American launch vehicles (ie rockets), spacecraft, related equipment and technical data - collectively referred to in this article as US space technology

-A Technology Safeguards Agreement is a treaty level agreement between the US and another MTCR country.
-The core purpose of the Agreement is to protect, and prevent unauthorised access to or transfer of, US space technology launched from other nations, including both launches in other countries using US launch vehicles, and US space technologies being launched on non-US launch vehicles.
-A Technology Safeguards Agreement is separate to, and does not amend, any export control or International Traffic in Arms Regulations requirements.
+A Technology Safeguards Agreement is a treaty-level agreement between the US and another MTCR country.
+The core purpose of the Agreement is to protect and prevent unauthorised access to or transfer of, US space technology launched from other nations, including both launches in other countries using US launch vehicles, and US space technologies being launched on non-US launch vehicles.
+A Technology Safeguards Agreement is separate from, and does not amend, any export control or International Traffic in Arms Regulations requirements.

 The US already has Technology Safeguards Agreements in place with several other partner countries including the United Kingdom, Brazil and New Zealand.
 The establishment of a Technology Safeguards Agreement in New Zealand led directly to the major success of RocketLab in launching space objects from its North Island spaceport.